Automation (Terminal). A full or partial substitution of terminal operations through the use of automated equipment and processes.

 Port competition: Competition for trades, with terminals as the competing units, logistics, transport, and industrial enterprises as the chain managers of the respective trades and port authorities and port policymakers as co-developers of the broadly defined port complex.

-Port governance: The adoption and enforcement of rules governing conduct and exercising authority and institutional resources in order to develop and manage port activities for the benefit of the society and the economy.
+Port governance: The adoption and enforcement of rules governing conduct and exercising authority and institutional resources in order to develop and manage port activities for the benefit of society and the economy.

-Port holding: An entity, commonly private that owns or leases port terminals in a variety of locations.
+Port holding: An entity, commonly private, that owns or leases port terminals in a variety of locations.
 It is also known as a port terminal operator.

 Port of call (cruise): A port visited as an intermediate stop en route to another destination: cruise vessels call for a few hours before continuing their itinerary.